 Posted on: Monday, 29 October 2018 - 12:17pm

 William Boulton Dixon.
 From the Class Reunion Books Collection, University Archives, Princeton University LibraryThis month marks the centenary of the death of William Boulton Dixon, a 1915 Princeton University alumnus whose name is on a unique memorial collection at Princeton University Library....

 Posted on: Tuesday, 16 October 2018 - 3:35pm

-Photo by Department of Rare Books and Special Collections, Princeton University Library
+Photo by Department of Special Collections, Princeton University Library

 Written by Jessica Terekhov, graduate student in the Department of English

 A recent gift to the Princeton University Library opens a time capsule from the university’s remote past.
 At the dawn of America’s Revolutionary War,...

 Posted on: Tuesday, 28 August 2018 - 9:26am

 Princeton University Library has begun a nearly comprehensive collection of current newspapers published for African American audiences.Photo by Steven Knowlton, Princeton University Library